markusmoenig/metalRay/Readme.md

 I like to write games low level, and all the popular convenience frameworks out there (SDL2, raylib etc.) are not based on Metal but OpenGL, which makes iOS and tvOS compatibility problematic.

+And being nostalgic, I also really enjoy coding in C again sometimes.
+Especially for implementing some of the classics.
+Get your hands dirty!

-Also being able to deploy your games easily to macOS, iOS and tvOS is a major advantage.
+Being able to deploy your games easily to macOS, iOS and tvOS is a major advantage compared to the mostly limited cross-platform alternatives.

 ## How to use